TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 And the light faded away.

-But the whim of fate is one that no soul could predict, throwing about all men and women as she pleases.
+...
+But the whims of fate is one that no soul could predict, throwing about all men and women as she pleases.
 Upon opening her eyes once more, the familiar warmth of yellow morning light brushed her face.
 A salty wind from an unfamiliar window caressed her nose, lifting a bit of her hair.

 She looked around the room and noticed an uncanny old architecture, one she would have seen in museums or ancient parts of Europe.
 Dark satin wood, white wooden walls, and windows with tiny squares filled with flattened shells.